mt-shke/git-vscode-settings/readme.md

     git reset --hard origin/main => delete all commits not pushed on branch main git reset --hard 0d1d7fc32 => delete all commits until 0d1d7fc32

+### FU

+We live in a shit society of shitty hackers affraid to lose their stupids jobs, and with a so bad and shit mindset, they can even try to hack you so you do not share your stuff, or hack you to steal it when you don't want to.

+Internet was maid, for all.
+Not only some shitty people.

+Wikipedia, etc all that stuff... but now, their shitty selfish mindset will just destroy it.

+Just go fu